FitCLIP: Refining Large-Scale Pretrained Image-Text Models for Zero-Shot Video Understanding Tasks: Method: FitCLIP

 \subsection{Teacher-Student Fine-tuning}

 Our goal is to train a model using video-text pairs while leveraging knowledge from image-language representations.
 One alternative is to reuse image-language encoder weights and fine-tune them in a target dataset \cite{clip4clip,actionclip}.
-Such an approach is effective in boosting performance for in-distribution datasets but fails at preserving the zero-shot capabilities of the original model's weights due to catastrophic forgetting \cite{french1999catastrophic}.
+Such an approach is effective in boosting performance for in-distribution datasets but tends to fail at preserving the zero-shot capabilities of the original model's weights due to catastrophic forgetting \cite{french1999catastrophic}.
 Instead, we focus on gently refining the original image-language model's weights by incorporating a two-fold strategy.
-We use a small sample of labeled data to avoid model drift \cite{royer2015classifier}, and we regularize the learning process by adding pseudo-labels generated with the original image-language model.
-Note that our strategy shares intuitions with the Knowledge Distillation literature \cite{distillation}, where a Teacher-Student analogy is used to describe the process of training a Student with priors derived from a strong Teacher model.
-Figure \ref{fig:fitclip} (step (1)) illustrates the process to train our Student model.\\
+We use a small sample of labeled data to avoid model drift \cite{royer2015classifier} (because of using a much smaller batch size and less diverse dataset), and we regularize the learning process by adding pseudo-labels generated with the original image-language model.
+Note that our strategy shares intuitions with the Knowledge Distillation literature \cite{distillation}, where a Teacher-Student analogy is used to describe the process of training a Student with priors derived from a strong Teacher model. \Cref{fig:fitclip} (step 1) illustrates the process to train our Student model.

 \textbf{Data Subsets.} Our fine-tuning strategy relies upon two subsets of data: a small labeled dataset of video-text pairs and an unlabeled (unaligned) set of video-text candidate pairs.
 The labeled subset contains a collection of videos matched with one text describing their visual content.
 These video-text pairs are of high quality and made by a human.
 The unlabeled subset also contains a list of videos and a list of text descriptions.
 However, the match between a video and the best describing text does not exist in this subset.